epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_control.md

 repeatable.
 If this flag is set to "T" then the seed will be generated using the system clock.
 - `nproc{x,y,z}` - Number of processes in the *x,y,z*
-directions.
+directions (e.g. `nprocx = 4`).
 By default, EPOCH will try to pick the best method of splitting the domain amongst the available processors but occasionally the user may wish to override this choice.
 - `smooth_currents` - This is a logical flag.
 If set to "T"